Jorge Alessandri: Senate and presidency

 In 1961, elections to Congress saw massive losses for the Conservatives and Liberals, with the Radicals, alone of the coalition parties, doing well.
-This forced Alessandri to nominate more Ministers from the Radical Party, which in turned moved his government to the left.
+This forced Alessandri to nominate more Ministers from the Radical Party, which in turn moved his government to the left.
 This tied in with the more activist foreign development policy pursued by John F Kennedy in the wake of the Cuban Revolution of 1959, in the shape of the Alliance for Progress.
 Together, these unleashed a wave of progressive tax and agricultural reforms.
 Despite this, distribution of land ownership remained grossly unequal.

 Alessandri's period of office ended in 1964, and he was succeeded by his opponent of 1958, the Christian Democrat Eduardo Frei Montalva.
 Alessandri returned to managing his paper factory.